Aliases for EPHA3 Gene

 EPHA3 (EPH Receptor A3) is a Protein Coding gene.
-Diseases associated with EPHA3 include Ariboflavinosis and Beriberi.
-Among its related pathways are Development Slit-Robo signaling and p70S6K Signaling.
+Diseases associated with EPHA3 include Beriberi and Ariboflavinosis.
+Among its related pathways are Activation of cAMP-Dependent PKA and EPHA forward signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHA5.

 UniProtKB/Swiss-Prot for EPHA3 Gene

 Receptor tyrosine kinase which binds promiscuously membrane-bound ephrin family ligands residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
 The signaling pathway downstream of the receptor is referred to as forward signaling while the signaling pathway downstream of the ephrin ligand is referred to as reverse signaling.
 Highly promiscuous for ephrin-A ligands it binds preferentially EFNA5.
 Upon activation by EFNA5 regulates cell-cell adhesion, cytoskeletal organization and cell migration.
 Plays a role in cardiac cells migration and differentiation and regulates the formation of the atrioventricular canal and septum during development probably through activation by EFNA1.
 Involved in the retinotectal mapping of neurons.
 May also control the segregation but not the guidance of motor and sensory axons during neuromuscular circuit development.